Safety & trust assumptions

 - Universal Challenger set may add additional external operators over time; it is not planned to become permissionless.

-- Security Council expanded with independent signers as a transitional measure; long-term path is to retire the council entirely once the protocol matures.
+- Security Council expanded with independent signers as a transitional measure; long-term path is to retire the council's powers entirely once the protocol matures.